 It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.

 Factors that may increase your risk of soft tissue sarcoma include:

 In the early stages, a sarcoma is small and does not produce symptoms.
 As the tumor grows, it may push aside normal body structures, causing symptoms.

 The most common symptom of a sarcoma is a lump or swelling that may or may not be painful.
 Symptoms vary, depending on the part of the body that is affected.
 For example, tumors found in the following areas of the body may develop these symptoms:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

-After a sarcoma is found, staging tests are performed to find out if the cancer has spread and, if so, to what extent.
 Treatment depends on the stage of the cancer as well as the type.